BennyG9/robot-arm/README.md

 # Robotic Arm Project (Ongoing)

+STM32-based robotic arm project focused on embedded control systems and robotic system design.
+The long-term goal is a 4-5 DOF manipulator with ROS2 integration, computer vision, and AI-assisted task execution using an NVIDIA Jetson Nano.
+This project is a work in progress and is documented regularly...

 ## Project Goals

-* Designa and build a 4 or 5 DOF robotic arm
+* Design and build a 4 or 5 DOF robotic arm
 * Implement real-time control system for precise mechanics
-* Enable AI functionlity using computer vision on NVIDIA Jetson Nano
+* Enable AI functionality using computer vision on NVIDIA Jetson Nano
 * Design custom PCB integrating power systems, microprocessing, and motor driving

 ## Status

 ### Completed
-* Shoulder joint mechanical protorype
+* Shoulder joint mechanical protoype
 * Shoulder joint PID positional control using STM32
 * Rotational base mechanical prototype (CAD)